steadylearner/Steadylearner/post/python-How to make a simple music video with Python.md

 ```

 You almost made it.
 What you need to do is just type the command above in your Command Line.
-After that, You will see the process similar to snippet below and your video file will be ready to use.
+After that, You will see the process similar to snippet below and your video file will be ready to use.(You can see the video complete at [here](https://www.steadylearner.com/video/watch/s7TVVyTyReU))

 <br />